joinSamBalboa/Candy_Island/README.md

         return Response(Updated_serialized_profile.errors, status=status.HTTP_422_UNPROCESSABLE_ENTITY)
 ```

-<li>Started working on the front-end, planning out the componenets that would be required.</li>
+<li>Started working on the front-end, planning out the components that would be required.</li>
-<li>Due to the scope of what I had planned including the features, I decided to employ botstrap framework to work with to ensure the project had basic styling</li>
+<li>Due to the scope of what I had planned including the features, I decided to employ Bootstrap framework to work with to ensure the project had basic styling</li>
 <li>I started with building the auth components, including Login, Register, SecureRoute for which would check if user was authenticated routing them to either the log in or home page.</li>
 <li>Also built some common components including the Header, Navbar, and Footer to give the app some life and be able to interactive with it.</li>
 <li>I seeded some information to work with and to visualise properly how it would look</li>